mdzoul/Medicine-Tracker/README.md

     -   Then displays an alert for medications expiring within the next month.
     -   Then displays an alert for medications expiring within the next two months.
     -   If none of the above is true, displays an alert for the medication(s) with the soonest expiry date.
 -   **Fuzzy Search:**
-    - Allows partial-match searching by brand name and medication name using regular expressions.
+    -   Allows partial match searching by brand name and medication name using regular expressions.
 -   **Modular Codebase:**
     -   The codebase has been refactored using classes, in separate files, for better organization, maintainability and extensibility.
 -   **Database Persistence:** Utilizes SQLite for local storage of medication data, ensuring data persistence across sessions.
--   **Background WhatsApp Alerts**
+-   **Telegram Notifications:**
-    - Sends scheduled monthly WhatsApp alerts with the status of the medication expiries.
+    - Sends scheduled monthly Telegram alerts with the status of the medication expiries.

 ## Installation